ICTU/quality-time/docs/DEVELOP.md

 ![Components](components.png)

-*Quality-time* consists of six components.
+*Quality-time* consists of seven components.
 Three standard components:

 - A proxy (we use the [ICTU variant of Caddy](https://github.com/ICTU/caddy), but this can be replaced by another proxy if so desired) routing traffic from and to the user's browser,
 - A database ([Mongo](https://www.mongodb.com)) for storing reports and measurements,
 - A renderer (we use the [ICTU variant of url-to-pdf-api](https://github.com/ICTU/url-to-pdf-api) to export reports to PDF,

-And three bespoke components:
+And four bespoke components:

 - A [frontend](../components/frontend/README.md) serving the React UI,
 - A [server](../components/server/README.md) serving the API,
 - A [collector](../components/collector/README.md) to collect the measurements from the sources.
+- A [notifier](../components/notifier/README.md) to notify users about events such as metrics turning red.

-In addition, an LDAP server is expected to be available to authenticate users.
+In addition, unless forward authentication is used, an LDAP server is expected to be available to authenticate users.

 For testing purposes there are also [test data](../components/testdata/README.md) and an [LDAP-server](../components/ldap/README.md).